Roulette in Literature, Film, and Television

 1South Park

-South Park citizens attempt to buy their town back by gambling all the money they collectively have on roulette.
-The citizens bet their savings on 31 black and surprisingly their number shows.
-Instead of collecting their winnings and saving the town, they become greedy (like many gamblers tend to do) and decide to let it ride.
-In a comedic turn of events, they lose everything on the next round when the ball settles on 2 red.
+The citizens of South Park try to reclaim their town by wagering all the money they have collectively on roulette.
+The citizens stake their savings on 31 black, and, to their amazement, the number hits.
+Instead of cashing out and saving the town, they succumb to greed – like many gamblers do – and decide to let it ride.
+In a comedic twist, they lose everything on the next spin when the ball lands on 2 red.

 2Lucy Goes to Monte Carlo

-The number she posted the chip on hits.
-She tries to return the money explaining she won by accident with someone else’s chip but the croupier fails to understand her and pays her out.
+The number on which she places the chip actually hits.
+She attempts to give the winnings back, explaining that she won by accident with someone else’s chip, but the croupier misunderstands and pays her out anyway.

 Vice and Gambling Addiction in Dostoyevsky's The Gambler